RafaelPiloto10/PatientZero0/README.md

 - The recovery time for the virus is strictly 14 days.
 Anyone who does not die to the virus after 14 days has recovered.
 - There is no travel between countries.

+## Presentation

+What did you originally set out to build?
+Who is it for?

+- We set out to build a game to help users understand the importance of protective measures against COVID-19 by visualizing their impact through a simulation where the user has the power.

 ## TODO:
  - None ATM